Melissa Issaoun - Game Designer Portfolio

 Shifting to support the team

-Skills Used: Teamwork, External Projects, Systems Design, Cinematic Design, Unity, Godot
+Skills Used: Systems Design, Unity, Godot

 Stakeholder Work